Guide · coding-prep

 Frequently asked questions

-Don't ask questions the prompt already answers — that signals you didn't read carefully.
-Also avoid questions about implementation details ('Should I use a list or a tuple?') — those are your call, not the interviewer's.
+- Don't ask questions the prompt already answers; that signals you didn't read carefully.
+Also avoid questions about implementation details ('Should I use a list or a tuple?'), which are your call, not the interviewer's.
 Stick to spec questions, not tooling questions.